Harriet Hageman vs. Liz Cheney - January 11th, Hour 2

 They're exempt from this company policy.

-The distribu the distribution centers, the workers at their distribution center that actually handle the medication and ship it to hospitals and um, so the people that actually are in the office touching things, they got an exemption.
+The workers at their distribution center that actually handle the medication and ship it to hospitals.

-If you're a where a warehouse worker and you're working the distribution, okay.
+If you're a warehouse worker and you're working the distribution.

-You're gonna you're gonna sue your company, former company, and you're gonna win.
+You're going to sue your company, former company, and you're going to win because that's called discrimination.

-You're not allowed to, you know, uh apply one set of rules to one group of employees and not another group of employees.
+You're not allowed to apply one set of rules to one group of employees and not another group of employees.

-So they just set themselves up for a big ass lawsuit that you're gonna win.
+So they just set themselves up for a big-ass lawsuit that you're going to win.

 Now, here's the problem with lawsuits.